austin-compton5/Ai-Powered-Minutes-Generator/README.md

 Original repo: https://github.com/hackingthemarkets/gemini-multimodal-structured-extraction

-Credit to the original developer(s) for their solid foundational architecture.
+Thank you to the original developer!
+I learned a lot building ontop of their project.

 ```